dotCMS/dotFileMan/dot-fileman-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.

+## Running with Electron

+Run `npm run watch-electron` which will copy the electron JS to teh dist directory and watch the source files for changes.
+In a new terminal you can run electron dist to start the app.
+This will allow you to debug and run the app

+If you just want to run the app with Electron just run `npm run electron`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.